Special Bulletin on Russia-linked money laundering related to sanctions evasion

 - The use of unlicensed brokers to off-ramp cryptocurrency sent from Russian services/exchanges to the benefit of unknown third parties in order to avoid Know Your Customer and reporting thresholds.

 Open source analysis of cryptocurrency transactions indicates that Russian entities and individuals represent a disproportionate share of cryptocurrency-enabled crime, including online fraud and ransomware.
-Potential characteristics associated with transactions involving the proceeds of ransomware and other cyber-enabled crime may include:

 - A customer receives virtual currency from one or more private wallets, and immediately initiates multiple, rapid transfers for alternative virtual currencies (chain hopping) with no apparent related purpose, followed by an immediate withdrawal into fiat currency.